SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ### Working with XA Transactions

-This section demonstrates how to configure the Solace message broker to support the XA transaction processing capabilities of the Solace JCA Resource Adapter.
+This section demonstrates how to configure the message broker to support the XA transaction processing capabilities of the Solace JCA Resource Adapter.
 In addition, code examples are provided showing JMS message consumption and production over XA transactions using both Container-Managed-Transactions (CMT) and Bean-Managed-Transaction (BMT) configuration.

 XA transactions are supported in the general-availability release of SolOS version 7.1.
 The Solace JCA Resource Adapter, by default, provides XA Transaction support for Enterprise Java Beans.